Slovenia to pursue bond issue despite downgrade

 A successful issue could buy Slovenia time, at least until the end of this year, to start clearing the banks' portfolios and selling some state assets.

-S&P rates Slovenia A-, four notches into investment grade, with a stable outlook, as does the other main agency Fitch.

-However, data monitor Markit said that credit default swaps, which bondholders use for protection against default, already price in a junk rating for Slovenia's debt.

-Andraz Grahek, an analyst at Capital Genetics consultancy, said: "The problem for the government is they have lost credibility across the board."
+But Andraz Grahek, an analyst at Capital Genetics consultancy, said: "The problem for the government is they have lost credibility across the board ...
+It will be very difficult.
+They need to act very quickly, surprise people."

 The downgrade followed weeks of criticism from investors, European Union officials and analysts that Prime Minister Alenka Bratusek's government has been too slow in revealing details of a bank clean up and austerity measures they say are required to shrink a budget deficit swollen by recession.

 "They need to establish exact capital needs for the banks.
-This is now being second-guessed by a lot of people," Grahek said.
+This is now being second-guessed by a lot of people, rating agencies, analysts," Grahek said.

 A government bond portfolio manager told IFR Slovenia had "$12 billion of orders for a $3 billion issue - it would have taken care of all Slovenia's debt needs for the next 12 months".